panva/jose/docs/interfaces/types.VerifyOptions.md

 for those is either `true` or `false`. `true` when the Header Parameter MUST be integrity protected, `false` when it's irrelevant.

-This makes the "Extension Header Parameter "${parameter}" is not recognized" error go away.
+This makes the "Extension Header Parameter "..." is not recognized" error go away.

 Use this when a given JWS/JWT/JWE profile requires the use of proprietary non-registered "crit" (Critical) Header Parameters.
 This will only make sure the Header Parameter is syntactically